lycis/QtDropbox/README.md

 * Acessing the directory structure

 ## Documentation
-You can generate a documentation of of all classes by:
+You can generate a documentation of all classes by:

     qmake
     make documentation